 Primate Foundation of Arizona (PFA)

-- Skeletal Collection: 35 complete skeletons and health records of chimpanzees who died of natural causes or were euthanized to ease terminal suffering
+- Skeletal Collection: 35 complete skeletons of chimpanzees who died of natural causes or were euthanized to ease terminal suffering

 - Library: 368 primatology books, some rare and out of print